 Forma Viridi to Balance

 9. Use blue light therapy.
 And even some red light, too.
 Blue light helps to kill bacteria while red light helps to heal inflammation.
-I’ve been using both lights daily with our DMH LED Light Shield.
+I’ve been using both lights daily with a wireless LED mask.

 10. Spot treat finicky pimples, but not the entire face.
 I’ve been using the Living Libations Zippity Dew Dab directly on the zit.
 You can add to your moisturizer, but as I said above, I’m keeping things really simple and limiting active products to a minimum, so spot treatment is more my speed right now.